jbcolby0063/til/algorithms/greedy.md

 n  = 260
 count = 0

-# count from the biggest dollar first because the bigger dollar is always a multiple of smaller dollar
+# count from dollar with the biggest value first because the bigger value dollar is always a multiple of smaller value dollar
 # EX) you can give the customer $100 change with just one $100, instead of five $20
 array = [100, 20, 10, 5]